romene/Naturaily-netlify/_portfolio/artinfo.md

   Artinfo is a combination of a news website dedicated to the art market, as well as a sophisticated catalog of art pieces and auction houses
 banner-tech:
-  - Ruby on Rails
+  - 'Ruby on Rails, Vue.js, Elastic'
-  - Vue.js
-  - Elastic
 step-one-title: Art auction house
 step-one-text: >
   Artinfo is a web platform that offers not only a sophisticated catalog of art